-In the late 1950s, the cinema industry, desperate to provide a theatre experience that would be overwhelmingly superior to television, introduced widescreen processes such as Cinerama, Todd-AO and CinemaScope.
+In the late 1950s, the cinema industry, desperate to provide theatre experience that would а he overwhelmingly superior television, to introduced widescreen processes such as Cinerama, Todd-AO and CinemaScope.
 These processes at the same time introduced technical improvements in sound, generally involving the use of multitrack magnetic sound, recorded on an oxide stripe laminated onto the film.
 In subsequent decades, a gradual evolution occurred with more and more theatres installing various forms of magnetic-sound equipment.